|Modern methods of dispute resolution. The move away from adversarial litigation.

 About this online course

-An intensive 2 sessions that will assist you to develop strategies to obtain better outcomes in litigation and other dispute resolution.
+An intensive 2 sessions that will assist you in developing strategies to obtain better outcomes in litigation and other dispute resolution.
 The object of dispute resolution is to obtain the best possible outcome for your client.
 Develop your strategy to obtain better outcomes.
 What judges expect from you and how to effectively assist them.
 We show you how.

 The programme will include:

 Practice Directives: A short discussion on how to comply with practice directives`.
 Where to find them and which directives are suitable for your practice outside of Gauteng.

 Rule 41A: Purpose of the Rule | How to achieve actual compliance | Notices, how to use and how to reply | The Mediation processes | Costs | There must be actual compliance with the rule.